This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Interdisciplinary Themes in Humanities

-Ancient and Medieval Arts and Literature (choose one course)
+Ancient and Medieval Arts and Literature

 Art of the First Nations

-Precolumbian Art of Mesoamerica
+Ancient Art of Mexico

 African Art